Gold Coast Junior Gold Foundation, Inc. (GCJGF) By-Laws

 Officers — The officers of the foundation shall be elected by the Board of Directors and shall consist of a President, Vice President, Secretary, Treasurer and Executive Director.
 The Board of Directors shall meet immediately after the termination of the annual membership meeting of the foundation, at which time the Board shall elect officers for the next ensuing term.

 President — The President shall be the chief executive officer of the foundation, and shall have ex-officio privileges on all standing and special committees.
 He or she shall appoint standing committee chairman and a nominating committee, and shall apply and enforce all rules and regulations of this foundation.
 He or she shall be authorized to sign checks or debit/credit card charges on the foundation accounts.
-The President shall be limited to two (2) consecutive terms as President.

 Vice President — The Vice President shall assume the duties of the President in the absence or disability of the President.
 He or she shall be responsible for all publicity and be responsible for keeping the membership fully advised of all activities of the foundation.